 He did this is because I wash and dry my hair every day and have at times, bemoaned the time it takes.
 Although I don’t have long hair, there is a lot of it.
 Its natural wave makes it difficult to style and although I like wearing it wavy, it does tend to frizz.
 It used to take about twenty minutes to rough dry.
 With the Dyson hairdryer, it takes about half that time because of the powerful motor and the way in which the air is directed.
 Not only that, it significantly reduces static and frizz.
 It’s stylish and user friendly and the nozzle and diffuser attach magnetically which I love.
 It has three speeds and three heat settings and is one of those gadgets that I’m very pleased to have.
 Not only does my hair look and feel smoother, the Dyson dryer has made a significant difference to my morning routine.
 Time is everything is it not?
 Without doubt, it is an investment, but if you dry your hair frequently, it is, in my opinion worth it.
 I’m a lucky girl aren’t I?[shopr_shopthepost collection=”February favourites” title=”In this post…”]

 I hope you’ve enjoyed this round-up of things that have caught my eye and impressed me.
 From magnifying makeup glasses to supersonic hair dryers, little things can make quite a big difference to our daily routine and sometimes to our finances too.
-Have a lovely weekend and stay safe and warm, #beastfromtheeast.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+Have a lovely weekend and stay safe and warm, #beastfromtheeast.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton - Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.